jugonzal/lectures/w4d5-authentication/README.md

 We talked briefly about how `HTTPS` is, in fact, using Public Key Infrastructure to make every single HTTP request between a browser and a server secure.
 You can read more about [HTTPS on Wikipedia](https://en.wikipedia.org/wiki/HTTPS)

+WARNING: The following code is here for reference but until the big companies that provide Single-Sign-On services come forward with a code of conduct that guarantees these transactions will be protected, I'm not endorsing this as a proper technique.

 With that in mind we worked on a very common problem related to User Authentication:
 Single Sign-on.
 We have all seen the myriad of websites that allow you to go